Aggression Is Not Part Of The Great Pyrenees Temperament

 Socialization is the third leg of this three-legged stool upon which a beautiful, well-behaved, confident, non-aggressive Great Pyr is based.

 Once again, this is critical in the first two or three years.
-A developing Great Pyr must be exposed to people and other dogs and animals regularly to become a well-balanced, confident dog.
-There is simply no other way.
+A developing Great Pyr be socialized.

-But we advise that this be always on leash, unless you are in a well-supervised, contained space with dogs you know.
+Always have your dog on leash unless you know you have a perfect recall on him/her.
 Having your Pyr by your side on leash ensures your dog is under control, and prevents the possibility of nasty outcomes if your Great Pyr should encounter an adversary while off leash.

 So what do you do with an aggressive Great Pyr?